Russian Neoclassical Revival: Fragmentation of the movement

-The new trend, favored by investors, naturally attracted opportunistic practitioners of other styles; the move was simplified by the fact that all graduates of professional schools had formal classical training (more prominent in Imperial Academy of Arts and the Moscow School, lesser in Byzantine-oriented Institute of civil engineering).
+The new trend, favored by investors, naturally attracted opportunistic practitioners of other styles; the move was simplified by the fact that all graduates of professional schools had formal classical training (more prominent in the Imperial Academy of Arts and the Moscow School, less so in Byzantine-oriented Institute of Civil Engineering).
 The growing Neoclassical community spun off separate revivalist groups with their own stylistic codes.

-Baroque revival, the earliest of these schools, was popularized by Mir Iskusstva and flourished in Saint Petersburg, notably in the Peter the Great school building designed by Alexander Dmitriev in collaboration with Alexander Benois and Mir Iskusstva artists.
-This municipal project began in 1902, and the city specifically requested baroque style to commemorate its founder; final drafts were approved only in 1908.
-In the same year the city held an international exhibition, designed in Petrine baroque.
-Baroque trend in graphic arts was popularized by Lev Ilyin and Nikolay Lanceray.
+Baroque Revival, the earliest of these schools, was popularized by Mir Iskusstva and flourished in Saint Petersburg, notably in the Peter the Great school building designed by Alexander Dmitriev in collaboration with Alexander Benois and Mir Iskusstva artists.
+This municipal project began in 1902, and the city specifically requested Baroque style to commemorate its founder; final drafts were approved only in 1908.
+In the same year the city held an international exhibition, designed in Petrine Baroque.
+The Baroque trend in graphic arts was popularized by Lev Ilyin and Nikolay Lanceray.

-Renaissance revival was practiced by Ivan Zholtovsky in Moscow and Marian Lyalevich, Marian Peretiatkovich and Vladimir Shchuko in Saint Petersburg.
-Their first statements of neo-Renaissance were completed in 1910-1912.
+Renaissance Revival was practiced by Ivan Zholtovsky in Moscow and Marian Lyalevich, Marian Peretiatkovich and Vladimir Shchuko in Saint Petersburg.
+Their first statements of Neo-Renaissance were completed in 1910–1912.
 Peretiatkovich died prematurely and did not leave a lasting following, while Zholtovsky created his own professional school that persisted from 1918 to his death in 1959.
-However, in 1905-1914 he completed only a few neo-Renaissance buildings; the bulk of his work of this period belong to pure neoclassicism.
-On the contrary, amount of neo-Renaissance projects in 1910s Saint Petersburg was large enough to become a lasting trend; works of Schuko and Lyalevich were instantly copied by lesser-known followers.
-Alexander Benois and Georgy Lukomsky, now disillusioned by superfluous copying of empire style motives, welcomed the "stern tastes of Italian architects."
+However, in 1905–1914 he completed only a few Neo-Renaissance buildings; the bulk of his work of this period belong to pure Neoclassicism.
+On the contrary, the number of Neo-Renaissance projects in 1910s Saint Petersburg was great enough for that style to become a lasting trend; the works of Schuko and Lyalevich were instantly copied by lesser-known followers.
+Alexander Benois and Georgy Lukomsky, now disillusioned by superfluous copying of Empire style motives, welcomed the "stern tastes of Italian architects".

-Modernized neoclassicism, not related to Russian heritage or its Palladian roots, was exemplified in the new building of Embassy of Germany in Saint Isaac's Square, designed by Peter Behrens in 1911 and completed by Mies van der Rohe in 1912.
-The red granite building combined heavy-set, simplified shape with 14 giant columns, and was unusually functional, well lit and ventilated inside.
-Contemporaries detested its style as Teutonic architecture, but quarter of a century later it perfectly fitted in the concept of both stalinist and nazi architecture.
+Modernized Neoclassicism, not related to Russian heritage or its Palladian roots, was exemplified in the new building of the German Embassy in Saint Isaac's Square, designed by Peter Behrens in 1911 and completed by Mies van der Rohe in 1912.
+The red granite building combined heavy-set, simplified shape with 14 giant columns, and was unusually functional, well-lit and ventilated inside.
+Contemporaries detested its style as "Teutonic architecture", but quarter of a century later it perfectly fitted in the concept of both Stalinist and Nazi architecture.
 A similar trend, although not as radical, was emerging among Moscow architects.